scottwillson/dawn-patrol/README.md

 Roadmap
 -------
-improve DB setup in new environment
-Modify end to end test to work against test server and staging
-  * Assume already deployed?
-(Move local startup code and make optional?)
-  * How to assert results?
-  * Parameterize ports, URLs, and file locations awk '{print $7}' obra.access.log | egrep /events/[0-9]+/results.json
+improve DB setup in new environment awk '{print $7}' obra.access.log | egrep /events/[0-9]+/results.json
 Fetch and forward data from OBRA
 Store data in Postgres denormalized (should be able to fulfill any request by reading a single row)